FMuro/hugo-theme-lecturenotes/README.md

 Navigate to your themes folder in your Hugo site and use perform one of following scenarios.

-### 1. Install DocDock as git submodule
+### 1. Install LectureNotes as git submodule
-DocDock will be added like a dependency repo to original project.
+LectureNotes will be added like a dependency repo to original project.
 When using CI tools like Netlify, Jenkins etc., submodule method is required, or you will get `theme not found` issues.
 Same applies when building site on remote server trough SSH.

 If submodule is no-go, use 3rd option.

 On your root of Hugo execute:

 ```
-$ git submodule add https://github.com/vjeantet/hugo-theme-docdock.git themes/docdock
+$ git submodule add https://github.com/vjeantet/hugo-theme-lecturenotes.git themes/lecturenotes
 ```
 Next initialize submodule for parent git repo: